azu/confirm-pam/README.md

 1. ✅ Version bumped in `Cargo.toml` using semver
 2. ✅ Git tag created and pushed
 3. ✅ Published to crates.io
-4. ✅ GitHub release created with binaries
+4. ⚠️ GitHub release needs to be created manually

 ### Manual Release Steps